Keboo/BrainTeasers/Hint1.md

 # Hint 1

-The following unit tests will demonstate the failure case with `ValueHolder`.
+The following unit tests will demonstrate the failure case with `ValueHolder`.
 Two of these tests will pass, but one will fail.

 ```C#